Murasaki Shikibu Park

 A Traditional Japanese Garden, Dedicated to a Literary Legend

-Translation: The first snow has fallen and is now in sight, so much so that it has buried the cedar grove on Mt.
-Hino.
-I wonder if the pines on Mount Koshio in the capital of Kyoto are also covered with snow today.
+Translation: The first snow has fallen, and the snow has piled up so high that it now covers the cedar grove on Mount Hino, which is close at hand.
+I wonder if the pines on Mount Koshio in the capital of Kyoto are also being blanketed by snow today.

-These poems can also be seen on the monument behind the statue of Shikibu.
+These poems can also be seen on the monument behind the statue of Murasaki Shikibu.

 Information